BlueHephaestus/capsule-theory-notes/README.md

   So it's a matrix multiply, much like how we have a transformation matrix to do linear transforms in linear algebra.

+  By doing this, our matrices are viewpoint invariant, but the neural activities that represent the positions are highly variant, as they should be.

+  So we want to both know how each part is related to the whole, and how each part is related to the camera.
+We want the first to be invariant, and the second to be equivariant.

+  *A mental image specifies how each node is related to the viewer*

+Notes on Mental Rotation
+  If we are checking to see if a handwritten R is correctly oriented (see example where R is upside down and rotated slightly), we have a matrix to represent the original, weird R, and a matrix of what an R should look like.
+We don't get sign(det(A)) of this matrix, as that would be a really heavy thing to compute.
+Instead, we mentally rotate and transform this image until it is the correct orientation, and then we can easily check if it matches.
+We use continuous matrix transformations.

+Hierarchy of Parts
+  So, if we know the position of a mouth in an image, and we know the position of a nose in an image, we can determine what the position of the face in the image should be using matrix part-to-whole transformations on each of these.
+We can then get two different ideas of the position of the face, a higher level entity, through the positions of the nose and mouth, lower level entities (through our aforementioned matrix transforms).
+If these higher level positions are in agreement / are close, then we know the higher level visual entity is present.

+  By doing this, we have knowledge in our weights, and variance through viewpoint in the operations.

+  If we know it is present, I believe we average the predicted positions together to get the result.